scality/backbeat/docs/DesignMDIngestion.md

 ## Design

-*Note: current design focuses primarily on RING and Zenko*

 The proposed design will be as follows:

 * Connect Zenko to the S3 Connector, and Backbeat will connect to each raft session